-0.22 Sector organisation
+022 Sector organisation

-The Swedish Gas Association is a member-funded sector organisation with a 100-year history of developing the Swedish gas market for natural gas, biogas, vehicle gas, LPG, and hydrogen gas.
-Based on a common vision, Green Gas 2050, the Swedish Gas Association and its members work to expand the gas market and in doing so contribute to the energy transition, the attainment of politically established goals, and the creation of a sustainable Sweden.
+The Swedish Gas Association is a member-funded sector organisation with a 100-year history of developing the Swedish gas market for natural gas, biogas, vehicle gas, LPG, bio-LPG, and hydrogen gas.
+The remit of the Swedish Gas Association and its members is to expand the gas market, combined with a higher proportion of renewable gas, and in doing so contribute to the energy transition, the attainment of politically established goals, and the creation of a sustainable Sweden.